The Japanese Garden at Cowden

 Dog Policy

 Only trained assistance dogs are allowed in the Japanese Garden and Christie Walk.
-However, dogs on leads are welcome in the Stewart Woodland, Lime Tree Avenue, and Lawns.
+Dogs on leads are welcome in the Stewart Woodland, Lime Tree Avenue, and outdoor seating areas.

 Historic Houses members visit free